 As you grow more comfortable, invite your loved ones over for coffee or a meal.
 Ease into conversations with them.
 During these visits, avoid playing music in the background and turn off any other distractions (TV, radio, etc.).
 Use this opportunity to reconnect with your loved ones while also practicing hearing with your new hearing aids.

-Visit Us at Fidelity Hearing Centers
+Visit Us at Fidelity Hearing Center

 At Fidelity Hearing Centers, we provide hearing health care for the entire family.
 There are many benefits that come with treating hearing loss, from improving your overall health and well-being to ensuring that you are connected to your loved ones.

-If you are experiencing changes in your hearing and have yet to take a hearing test, contact us today at Fidelity Hearing Centers.
+If you are experiencing changes in your hearing and have yet to take a hearing test, contact us today at Fidelity Hearing Center.
 We provide comprehensive hearing tests and hearing aid fittings to ensure healthy communication with your loved ones.